-This was rather cumbersome, so the banks got together and created a "central bank" in the form of the Federal Reserve, and similar sorts of institutions worldwide.
-Although the method of using very large banknotes continued for some time longer, eventually the Federal Reserve adopted a new role, as a central depository where commercial banks kept their "reserves."
+This was rather cumbersome, so the banks got together and created a "clearinghouse" for interbank payments -- basically, a bank for banks.
+These did not issue currency, but as note-issuing "central banks" were established, in the form of the Federal Reserve and similar sorts of institutions worldwide, they adopted the role of a clearinghouse for interbank payments.
+Banks kept their "reserves" at the central bank.
 In the past, these "reserves" were literal bundles of paper banknotes, a "reserve of cash."
-The banks gave the Fed their paper banknotes, and the Fed recorded their "reserves" as a deposit at the Federal Reserve.
+The Fed recorded their "reserves" as a deposit at the Federal Reserve.
 Now, if a bank wanted to pay another bank, it didn't have to deliver physical bundles of banknotes.
 It would just ask the Fed to reduce the "bank reserves" recorded at the Fed from one account, and add it to another account.
 (Note that transferring "bank reserves" from one account to another does not change the total amount of "bank reserves" in existence.)

 If a bank wanted to convert its bank reserves into paper banknotes, it would simply ask the Fed to do so, and the Fed would deliver paper banknotes.
 You can think of these bank reserves as something like another denomination of banknotes.
 Our dollars can take the form of \$1 bills, \$5 bills, \$20 bills and so forth, and, if you are a commercial bank, it can take the form of these bank reserves recorded as deposits at the Fed.

 You can think of "bank reserves" as a vault full of banknotes - which is what it actually was in the past.
 Today, this metaphoric "vault" is at the Federal Reserve, which makes it easy for banks to pay each other because the money is "all in one place."
 The idea of "bank reserves" can be confusing because it is new for most people, but in fact it is very simple.